 Coffee is grown in the highlands and has been picked, dried and sorted-

 The border was really simple.
 There wasn't a line, you just pushed toward the counter and one man took a few passports at a time that were processed and then he handed them back.
 I stood there 5 minutes max.
 Outside about 50 people were milling around.
-Some were heading to Guatemala in the 2 shuttles we just arrived in and the other half were going to San Cristobal.
+Some were heading to Guatemala in the 2 shuttles we had just arrived in and the other half were going to San Cristobal.
 I asked where I was supposed to go and I got a funny look.
 Finally my driver pointed to a man so I talked with him.
 He told me to get in the van that was going to Guatemala.
 Wrong.
 So I spoke with another man and he just shook his head.
-Pretty soon, the people that had been in my shuttle were waking away with another man and he told me no. By this time, I was really wondering what was going on but there was no way I was going to be left at the border!
+Pretty soon, the people that had been in my shuttle were walking away with another man and he told me no. By this time, I was really wondering what was going on but there was no way I was going to be left at the border!
 There was a lot of conversation between the drivers and a lot of head shaking.
 I heard numbers: 15, 17 but wasn't sure how many seats there were in the vans or what kinds of vehicles they even were.
 Eventually a man said "Vamos" and away we went.
 It turns out there was plenty of room yet he still wasn't very friendly to me.

 Mexico was instantly different: we drove 3 hours on an excellent highway.
 Homes are cement and painted nicely.
 It is obviously a much richer country-